 I authorize without reservation, any party or agency contacted to furnish the above mentioned information and release all parties involved from any liability and responsibility for doing so.
 I hereby consent to obtaining the above information from any of their licensed agents.
 This authorization and consent shall be valid in original, fax or copy form.
 I further authorize ongoing procurement of the reports mentioned above at any time during my employment, (contract or volunteering).

-As a government contractor, Horizons Youth Services complies with various laws and regulations that require us to file annual statistical reports on applicants for employment.
+Endless Horizons complies with various laws and regulations that require us to file annual statistical reports on applicants for employment.
 In addition, we wish to comply with the various laws and regulations which protect handicapped, disabled veterans and veterans who served on active duty during the Vietnam era for more than 180 days.
 Submitting this information is voluntary and has no bearing on the hiring/employment process.
 This supplement will be maintained separately from your application and personnel file.

 Protected veterans may have additional rights under USERRA—the Uniformed Services Employment and Reemployment Rights Act.
 In particular, if you were absent from employment in order to perform service in the uniformed service, you may be entitled to be reemployed by your employer in the position you would have obtained with reasonable certainty if not for the absence due to service.
 For more information, call the U.S. Department of Labor's Veterans Employment and Training Service (VETS), tollfree, at 1-866-4-USA-DOL.